marviorocha/StationPRO-WP/README.md

 ## Licence

-The theme is available as open source under the terms of the (MIT License)[https://opensource.org/licenses/MIT].
+The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).